Get exclusive member benefits & effect social change. Join Today

 Follow your doctor’s instructions if they recommend exercising or moving the joint.
 Rotating or moving the joint can prevent stiffness and weakness and help promote blood flow for healing.
 Physical therapy or other rehabilitation can also help with recovery.

 Always seek prompt medical assistance for any suspected infection.
 This can help reduce your risk of developing bacterial joint inflammation.
-People with a high risk of septic arthritis can consult discuss taking preventive antibiotics with their doctors.
+People with a high risk of septic arthritis can discuss taking preventive antibiotics with their doctors.

 Getting treatment quickly makes a big impact on your long-term outlook.
-You can usually expect a full recovery if you receive treatment within a week of the onset of symptoms.
+You can usually expect to make a full recovery if you receive treatment within a week of the onset of symptoms.
 Without treatment, you may experience loss of joint function, joint degeneration, infection in other parts of your body, or even septic shock.

 Written by: The Healthline Editorial Team

 Medically reviewed on: Apr 25, 2017: William Morrison, MD